mthssdrbrg/heller/README.md

 puts "Earliest available offset is #{earliest_offset}" puts "Latest available offset is #{latest_offset}"
 ```

-## Status

-The project is currently under development, and I wouldn't really recommend it
-to be used in any form of production environment.
-There is still quite some work that needs to be done, especially for the Consumer API.
-The Producer API is more or less done, for the moment at least.

-It's getting there, though I'm mostly doing this during my spare time, which is
-sparse at times.

 ## Copyright

 Copyright 2013-2015 Mathias Söderberg and contributors